Sage-Startups/SAgeStartupsReplit/replit.md

 - ✅ Updated welcome emails to congratulate users with direct sign-in links instead of verification requirements
 - ✅ Added comprehensive password management for super admin including reset and edit capabilities
 - ✅ Configured SendGrid integration with contact@sage-startups.com for welcome email delivery
+- ✅ Fixed post-signup redirect flow to automatically sign in users and redirect to dashboard
+- ✅ Updated all authenticated pages to use consistent MainNavigation component instead of mixed navigation

 ## System Architecture